kubernetes/minikube/site/content/en/docs/Getting started/windows.md

 {{% tabs %}}
 {{% tab "Direct" %}}
-Download and run the [installer](https://storage.googleapis.com/minikube/releases/latest/minikube-installer.exe)
+Download and run the [minikube installer](https://storage.googleapis.com/minikube/releases/latest/minikube-installer.exe)
 {{% /tab %}}

 {{% tab "Chocolatey" %}}

-If you have the [Chocolatey Package Manager](https://chocolatey.org/) installed, you can install minikube if run as an Administrator:
+If the [Chocolatey Package Manager](https://chocolatey.org/) is installed, use it to install minikube:

 ```shell
 choco install minikube